 We now have clients all over the world—from auditoria to zoos—using ArtifaxEvent and ArtifaxAgora to help their businesses thrive.

-Artifax Software’s management team comprises Sarah Verge (Managing Director), Andy Wheeler (Development Director), Adam Pepper (Head of Products) and Tim Leighton (Head of Customer Services).
+Artifax Software’s management team comprises Sarah Verge (Managing Director), Andy Wheeler (Development Director), Adam Pepper (Head of Products), Tim Leighton (Head of Customer Services) and James Taylor (Head of Business Development).
 Timothy and Nina, who still own Artifax Software, are not actively involved in the day-to-day running of the business, instead providing support as Non-Executive Directors.

 Andy is a certified PRINCE2® Practitioner and Professional Scrum Master.
 He studied at the BRIT School in the late 90s and, prior to joining Artifax, worked full time as resident Composer/Musical Director at The Colour House Theatre.